Parkwalk KI Hero

 The manager

-Parkwalk Advisors is a specialist university spinout investor with around £500 million in assets under management.
-It was founded in 2009 and in 2017 was acquired by IP Group, a London-listed specialist IP commercialisation company with a market capitalisation of c.£525 million (December 2024) and net assets of £1.1 billion (June 2024).
+Parkwalk Advisors is a specialist university spinout investor with around £450 million in assets under management.
+It was founded in 2009 and in 2017 was acquired by IP Group, a London-listed specialist IP commercialisation company with a market capitalisation of c.£500 million (February 2026) and net assets of £883.1 million (June 2025).
 IP Group also acquired Touchstone Innovations, a commercialisation company with close links to Imperial College and University College London.

 The combined group gives Parkwalk a strong hand when accessing deal flow and negotiating terms, as well as providing a possible exit route for investors.

-The investment team consists of nine investment professionals including founder Moray Wright and Alastair Kilgour.
+The investment team consists of eight investment professionals including founder Moray Wright and Alastair Kilgour.
 The team has experience across banking, fund management, start-ups, venture capital, and drug development.

 Before your subscription is invested, the cash will be held by the custodian, Apex Unitas Limited.
 After investment, shares will be held by the nominee, MNL (Parkwalk) Nominees Limited.